censorship-no/ceno-browser-archive/README.md

   ./build.sh
 ```

+The resulting AAR libraries and APK packages will be eventually left at the current directory.

 You can run the last command several times: already built artifacts and cached data will be kept in the `fennec` build and `_cache` directories and reused in subsequent builds.
 Shall you need to build a new version of the source, you may erase the whole `fennec` build directory, while keeping the `_cache` directory should be safe.

 If you want to run arbitrary commands in the container, drop the `./build.sh` argument at the end.